Walter Mendenhall

-Walter Mendenhall (born January 22, 1986) is a former American football running back.
-He played college football at Illinois from 2005 to 2007 before transferring to Illinois State University where he played in 2008.
-He was signed by the Philadelphia Eagles as an undrafted free agent in 2009 and has also been a member of the Indianapolis Colts, Buffalo Bills and Cincinnati Bengals.
-He is the brother of former Arizona Cardinals running back Rashard Mendenhall.
+Walter Mendenhall (born January 22, 1986) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini from 2005 to 2007 before transferring and playing for the Illinois State Redbirds in 2008.
+He was signed by the Philadelphia Eagles as an undrafted free agent in 2009 and was also a member of the Indianapolis Colts, Buffalo Bills, and Cincinnati Bengals.
+He is the brother of former Pittsburgh Steelers and Arizona Cardinals running back Rashard Mendenhall.

-Early years
+Early life

 Mendenhall grew up in Skokie, Illinois, a suburb of Chicago.
 He attended Niles West High School, where he and younger brother Rashard Mendenhall formed a powerful backfield combination.
 In October 2002, Walter, at age 16, rushed for 225 yards on 15 carries and caught three passes for 31 yards.
 He gained 3,600 all-purpose yards as a high school football player at Niles West.

 Walter also played basketball at Niles West, and was recruited by several schools to play college basketball.
 As a sprinter, he also helped lead the Niles West track team to its first outdoor team title at the 2003 Argo Invitational.

 As the Mendenhall brothers were recruited by various colleges, their mother, Sibyl Mendenhall, established the rules.
 She recalled, "We were getting inundated.
 Location was a large consideration, so the family could see them play.
 We narrowed it down to three schools, and then I asked the coaches to take them both.
 It was important to them to be at the same school.
 They looked at film and offered both of them [scholarships], per my request."